datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-We ask the API server to give us back the table column "value" (containing the genre name), but also the page state
+You ask the API server to give us back the table column "value" (containing the genre name), but also the page state
-for when we'll need the next page:
+for when you'll need the next page:

 ```javascript
 {